 I haven’t read that many books this month.
 In fact, so far, I’ve only finished one, Alias Grace by Margaret Atwood, and am currently forcing myself to get to the end of Sibila by Agustina Bessa-Luís, mainly because she is one of the authors featured in my list of 100 women writers to read in my lifetime.
 All things considered, Alias Grace deserves a place among my favourites from this month.
 This is a novel about Grace Marks and the role she played in the murders of Thomas Kinnear and Nancy Montgomery.
 While reading it, I felt like a detective looking for clues that would make sense of the events surrounding the crimes.

-These were my favourites from the month of January!
+These are my favourites from the month of January!
 Which are yours?
 Tell me in the comments!